bhlaing/MyMonashApp/README.md

 MVVM is an alternative design pattern to traditional design patterns such as MVP, MVC in android development.
 Unlike MVP or MVC, MVVM allows <b>1 to many </b> relationshop betweeen the View and ViewModel.
-This paradigm in conjunction with built-in support for Architecture components and HILT allows us to implement observable pattern utalising LiveData to stream-line development process.
+This paradigm in conjunction with built-in support for Architecture components and HILT allows us to implement observable pattern utilising LiveData to stream-line development process.
 It further reduce coupling between the View and it's companion in android development (in this case ViewModel)

 **Clean architecture and benefits**